 Plug in a humidifier.
 When you turn up the heat in your home, moisture is zapped from the air.
 Replace it by using a humidifier.

 Bundle up.
 Wear warm clothing to avoid contact with extreme cold temperatures.
-Wear gloves, a scarf and hat to protect your extremities, which are especially susceptible to these skin conditions.
+Wear gloves, a scarf and a hat to protect your extremities, which are especially susceptible to these skin conditions.

-“Keep in mind that winter does not last forever, which means the intensity of these skin conditions typically will not be long-term,” says Dr. Wiggins.
+“Keep in mind that winter does not last forever, which means the intensity of these skin conditions typically will not be long-term,” Dr. Wiggins says.
 “As the weather becomes milder — more humidity and moisture are back in the air — your skin will become less dry and irritated.
 But if you’ve tried several remedies and still are not getting relief, it is time to see your doctor.”

 Need to make an appointment with a Piedmont physician?
 Save time, book online.